Skip to Main Content

 Privacy Act Information

-In order to protect your privacy, when you make a written request for information about yourself you must provide either a notarized statement or a statement signed under penalty of perjury stating that you are the person you claim to be.
-You may fulfill this requirement by: (1) having your signature on your request letter witnessed by a notary, or (2) pursuant to 29 U.S.C.
-1746(2) including the following statement just before the signature on your request letter:"I declare under penalty of perjury that the foregoing is true and correct.
+In order to protect your privacy, when you make a written request for information about yourself you must provide either a notarized statement, a statement signed under penalty of perjury stating that you are the person you claim to be, or a signed statement along with a copy of identification, such as a driver’s license or work ID.
+You may fulfill this requirement by: (1) having your signature on your request letter witnessed by a notary, (2) pursuant to 29 U.S.C.
+1746(2) including the following statement just before the signature on your request letter: "I declare under penalty of perjury that the foregoing is true and correct.
 Executed on [date]."
-If you request information about yourself and do not provide one of these statements, your request cannot be processed under the Privacy Act.
+Or (3) sending a copy of your ID.
+If you request information about yourself and do not comply with one of these methods, your request cannot be processed under the Privacy Act.
 This requirement helps to ensure that private information about you will not be disclosed to anyone else.

 FOIA requests to the OIG may also be submitted via email to the DOL web address, FOIArequests@dol.gov.